Tomairangi Paki

 Kiritokia e-te Tomairangi Paki (1953 – 3 April 2017) was a prominent Māori kuia, and the daughter of Queen Te Arikinui Dame Te Atairangikaahu.
 She was the elder sister of King Tūheitia.

 Paki was a prominent exponent of kapa haka, and tutored the Taniwharau kapa haka to national victory in 1981.
 She received a life membership award from Tainui Cultural Trust for her work within kapa haka in 2016.

 Paki won a scholarship to learn world dances and choose to study Hawaiian Hula.
-She spent several years in Hawaii and became a Kumu Hula and returned to New Zealand establishing her own Kumu Hula called Nā Keiki O Ka Aina.
+She spent several years in Hawaii and became a Kumu Hula and returned to New Zealand establishing her own hālau (hula school) called Nā Keiki O Ka ʻĀina.

 She was a patron for He Kura Te Tangata, a festival which celebrates kaumatua and kapa haka.

 Paki died peacefully in her sleep on 3 April 2017.
 Her tangi was held at Waahi Pa in Huntly where her body lay in state before being taken for burial at the royal cemetery at Mount Taupiri.